 For pressurized components in power plants, chemical plants, or petrochemical plants the National Board Inspection Code is often the governing standard.
 This standard provides repair guidelines and allows for Fitness-for-Service approaches using ASME FFS-1/API 579.

 The initial FFS Level 1 evaluation is intended for use at the plant inspection level.
 An increasing level of complexity is required for the analysis of defects or conditions that do not pass the previous level.
 At the Level 2 evaluation, standard design calculations are made to take credit for any extra fabricated thickness, which can in turn be used as additional corrosion allowance.
 A Level 3 analysis is intended to be used by an engineering specialist in the appropriate field.
 At this level complex calculations are often employed, including finite element analysis and fracture mechanics.

-Intertek’s multidisciplinary team, with specialist knowledge in areas of fracture mechanics, fatigue, finite element analysis, materials, inspection and welding, has conducted many failure analyses in the industry, as well as hundreds of fitness-for-service analyses using the guidelines in ASME FFS-1/API 579.
+Intertek’s multidisciplinary Total Quality Assurance team, with specialist knowledge in areas of fracture mechanics, fatigue, finite element analysis, materials, inspection and welding, has conducted many failure analyses in the industry, as well as hundreds of fitness-for-service analyses using the guidelines in ASME FFS-1/API 579.
 The information gathered in the failure analyses allows us to augment the information in ASME FFS-1/API 579 and permits us to provide the most comprehensive assessment of a component possible.
 Using the Fitness-for-Service approach can allow the owner of the equipment to safely extend the operability of the equipment while avoiding expensive and unnecessary repairs.